 The librarians of institutes in every possible way sabotaged orders of the German commandant's office about destruction of part of the literature.
 Rare books as well as valuable laboratory devices and mechanisms were hidden from fascists in cellars, covered with a lot of garbage, buried in boxes, transferred to the houses of librarians.
 Half-starved and exhausted, librarians and teachers transported abandoned books from private libraries and institutions to a safe place with their own hands, using carts and sledges, which were covered with things.

 The rescued books were placed in the main building (MCB), which the least suffered from the bombing.
-Still, the German invaders were able to transfer part of the book fund and valuable equipment.
+Still, the German invaders were able to transfer part of the book collection and valuable equipment.
 The significant damage was caused to the libraries of the institute, especially to the libraries of KhCTI.
 The scale of the theft can be represented by the available data.
 25 titles of complete sets of magazines were taken out to Germany, among which were such as «Annales de chimie et de physique» (1789–1941); «Annalen der Chemie» (1832–1941); «Annalen der physic» (1799–1941); «The American Journal of Science» (1890–1940); «The annalyst» (1876–1941); «British plastics» (1929–1941) «Biochemische Zeitschrift» (1906–1940) and others.
-Also the reference fund was partially taken out.
+Also the reference collection was partially taken out.

 We don't know the surname of the teacher of one of our institutes who facilitated the return of the books from Berlin to our library in 1948.
-From the stories of our senior colleagues, we know that in the spring of 1945, being in the freed Berlin, he saw the books with familiar stamps and did everything to return the books to Kharkov.
+From the stories of our senior colleagues, we know that in the spring of 1945, being in the freed Berlin, he saw the books with familiar stamps and did everything to return the books to Kharkiv.
 The commandant of Berlin helped him in that effort.

-After the liberation of Kharkov the staff of the institutes was returning from the evacuation.
+After the liberation of Kharkiv the staff of the institutes was returning from the evacuation.
 They witnessed a dire picture of destructions.
 The main building in which KhCTI and its library were placed, was considerably damaged: the building and all wooden parts were completely burned; the brick arch floors, ceilings between floors and constructions of ceiling structures, located above a large lecture hall, were partially overwhelmed.
 The parts of chemical, technical and other buildings were burned and destroyed.
 Fine lecture halls turned into a pile of rubble and metal constructions, damaged from fire.
 The windows were broken, the premises were dumped with a pile of garbage, the water supply system and the system of central heating were defrosted.
 Having returned, the staff of the institutes was placed in the intact buildings without furniture and equipment.
 The premises of the libraries turned into dumps of the books covered by glass and lime.
-The books of the institute libraries were mixed with the books of other libraries of Kharkov educational institutions and private collections.
-The library staff was able to systematize and arrange the fund in a short time and with the beginning of the learning process in January 1944 the staff organized the service of readers.
+The books of the institute libraries were mixed with the books of other libraries of Kharkiv educational institutions and private collections.
+The library staff was able to systematize and arrange the collection in a short time and with the beginning of the learning process in January 1944 the staff organized the service of borrowers.

-To its 75th anniversary the Kharkov Polytechnic Institute turned into a major training and scientific center.
+To its 75th anniversary the Kharkiv Polytechnic Institute turned into a major training and scientific center.
 In the context of reorganization of teaching and educational and research processes the requirements for the activity of the Institute's library have increased, its objectives and functions have become quite complex, the sphere of communications has expanded.
 The KhPI Library worked closely with dean's offices, departments and other divisions of the University.
-The number of readers reached 14.5 thousand people, the loan increased to 800 thousand.
+The number of borrowers reached 14.5 thousand people, the loan increased to 800 thousand.

 In the 60's there was a change of the library structure.
-The premises were provided for a reading room for 120 places and for the Delivery Desk of Fiction with a book fund of more than 70 thousand copies.
+The premises were provided for a reading room for 120 places and for the Delivery Desk of Fiction with a book collection of more than 70 thousand copies.
 Indoors the Palace of Students there was the open access Delivery Desk of Fiction which was situated near the publicly accessible Reading Room for Educational Literature.
-In 1963 there were the premises of 100 sq.m provided to the branch of the Library located in the area of the Kharkov Tractor Plant, which served the students of the evening department of KhPI.
-This premises were situated on the first floor of the apartment building.
+In 1963 there were the premises of 100 sq.m provided to the branch of the Library located in the area of the Kharkiv Tractor Plant, which served the students of the evening department of KhPI.
+These premises were situated on the first floor of the apartment building.
 The branch of the Library was previously placed in the basement.
 All staff of the Library took part in the transfer of publications and their sorting.
 The taken measures have significantly improved the Student Services System and the system of providing students with literature.
-There was a clear system of differentiated service of readers of all 5 delivery desks.
+There was a clear system of differentiated service of borrowers of all 5 delivery desks.

 In accordance to the Rector's order the Institute of Informants of the Departments was created in the 70s.
 Its structure was approved at the same time.
 Some of the departments defined the effect of carried out scientific works by level of use of information materials provided to them by bibliographers.
 The theme of the scientific and auxiliary indexes of the KhPI Library was so relevant that they were consistently requested from all over the former Soviet Union and there was a formation of the queue for their mailing.
 The standards for library processes were actively developing in the 70s.
 As early as 1973, the department of the scientific organization of labor was created.
 It was later reorganized into the scientific and methodical department.

-The year 1992 is officially considered as the year of the beginning of computerization of the Library.
+The year 1992 is officially considered as the year of the beginning of computerization of the library.
 The formation of the electronic catalogue has begun.
-The project «Educational and methodical base of the Library automation», which was developed by the library staff, was submitted to the contest to the International Renaissance Foundation in 1996.
+The project «Educational and methodical base of the library automation», which was developed by the library staff, was submitted to the contest to the International Renaissance Foundation in 1996.
 The project was approved and the Scientific and Technical Library received a grant of 4 computers of the IBM-486 brand (which were modern at the time) and 2 printers.
 It was a significant event in the life of the collective, because the possibilities of automation of the majority of technological processes have expanded.
 In 1997 the Library got a free Internet access with the assistance of IREX Fund.
-In 1999, the website of the Library was set up on the Internet.
-Business contacts are being established with the Library of Poznan University of Technology.
+In 1999, the website of the library was set up on the Internet.
+Business contacts are being established with the library of Poznan University of Technology.
 The staff of the Center of New Information Technologies helped librarians to receive practical computer skills.

-A new stage of development of information resources of the Library and its communication and information function has begun.
-The scientific and practical conferences and the conferences of young specialists, whose materials were covered in the journals «Scientific and Technical Libraries», «The Library Bulletin» are actively held in that period.
+A new stage of development of information resources of the library and its communication and information function has begun.
+The scientific and practical conferences and the conferences of young specialists, whose materials were covered in the journals «Scientific and Technical Libraries», «Bibliotechnyi visnyk» are actively held in that period.
 The library staff was repeatedly awarded with honorary diplomas and certificates of the Ministry of Education of Ukraine and the Ministry of Culture of Ukraine for the achievements.

 THE XXI CENTURY

 The Scientific and Technical library has entered the XXI century with significant acquisitions and achievements.
-The functions of the library have considerably expanded, its tasks has grown more complex, and its resources have acquired a strategic importance, because they created opportunities for successful implementation of the scientific and educational tasks facing the University.
+The functions of the library have considerably expanded, its tasks have grown more complex, and its resources have acquired a strategic importance, because they created opportunities for successful implementation of the scientific and educational tasks facing the University.
 Since 2005, the library is a member of the «Informatio-Consortium» Association.
-This expanded considerably the opportunity of access to global electronic resources.
+This considerably expanded the opportunity of access to global electronic resources.

 From mid-2005 to June 2006 the duties of the Director of the library were temporarily performed by Svitlana Andriivna Kulikova — an active and goal-oriented person.
 She intensified the establishment of full-text database of teaching and learning materials, supported cultural and educational activities.
 The website of the library was listed as one of the best.

 Since July, 2006 the library is headed by Larysa Petrivna Semenenko.
-The library rapidly reacts to dynamic changes in the University, looks for new approaches to the process of service of readers and processing of publications, improves its activity.
+The library rapidly reacts to dynamic changes in the University, looks for new approaches to the process of service of borrowers and processing of publications, improves its activity.
 The library also expands not only the range of library and information services, but also the impact on the University activities.
 It develops a strategy and implements a policy of development of the library model itself in accordance with the requirements of tomorrow.